emanueledalsasso/emanueledalsasso.github.io/Research.md

 ## Post-doctoral researcher
 <span class="subheading-ED"> October 2023 - ongoing </span>
-Currently working at the ECEO lab of EPFL on ADOPT project.
+Currently with the <a href="https://www.epfl.ch/labs/eceo/en/eceo/">ECEO lab</a>
+of EPFL.
+Working with <a href="https://people.epfl.ch/devis.tuia">Devis Tuia</a> and <a href="https://marcrusswurm.com/">Marc Rußwurm</a> on
+<a href="https://www.epfl.ch/labs/eceo/eceo/projects/">ADOPT: AI for Detecting Ocean Plastic Pollution with Tracking</a>,
+a project founded by the Swiss Data Science Center.

 ## Post-doctoral researcher